 These durable birds are simple to keep and do well in confined areas.
 Their fluffy feathers give ideal hiding places for fleas, lice, as well as other outside parasites.

 While not a type in itself, if you want a giggle, you must obtain a frizzle!

 Frizzle chickens are a range of hen that have a wealth of frizzled plumes and fluffed up feet.
 You can get frizzled Cochins, frizzled Pekins, as well as even frizzled Polish poultries.

-Obtain a frizzled Japanese bantam and reproduce it with a Silkie.
+Obtain a frizzled Japanese bantam chickens with feathered feet and reproduce it with a Silkie.
 The next thing you know, you’ll have on your own a Sizzle!

 Why Do Chickens Have Plumes On Their Feet?

 There is no clinical description for why some chickens have plumes on their feet when others do not.
 In fact, “apart from looks, feathered feet don’t provide any type of added benefits.
 Although it would be truly trendy if it offered the ability to stroll on water like the basilisk reptile.